mitranim/posterus/readme.md

 Creates a "weakly held" branch that doesn't "own" the parent future.
 Unlike the regular `.map()` which consumes the future, `.weak()` can create any number of branches, similar to `.then()` in promises.
-The tradeoff is that deiniting a weak branch doesn't propagate cancelation to the parent future or other branches.
+Made possible by giving up control: deiniting a weak branch doesn't propagate cancelation to the parent future or other branches.

 ```js
 const root = Future.fromResult('<result>')